-39.1.1 Suitable application fields
+38.1.1 Suitable application fields

-The INCL++-dedicated physics lists are suitable for the simulation of any system where spallation reactions or light-ion-induced reactions play a dominant role.
+The INCL++-dedicated QGSP\INCLXX physics list is suitable for the simulation of any system where spallation reactions or light-ion-induced reactions play a dominant role.
 As examples, we include here a non-exhaustive list of possible application fields:

 - Accelerator-Driven Systems (ADS);

 - spallation targets;

 - radioprotection close to high-energy accelerators;

 - radioprotection in space;

 - proton or carbon therapy;

 - production of beams of exotic nuclei.

-39.2 Generalities of the INCL++ cascade
+38.2 Generalities of the INCL++ cascade

-INCL++ is a Monte-Carlo simulation incorporating the aforementioned cascade physics principles.
+INCL++ is a Monte-Carlo simulation incorporating aforementioned cascade physics principles.
 The INCL++ algorithm consists of an initialization stage and the actual data processing stage.

 The INCL++ cascade can be used to simulate the collisions between bullet particles and nuclei.
-The supported bullet particles and the interface classes supporting them are presented in table 39.1.
+The supported bullet particles and the interface classes supporting them are presented in table 38.1.

-The momenta and positions of the nucleons inside the nuclei are determined at the beginning of the simulation run by modeling the nucleus as a free Fermi gas in a static potential well with a realistic density.
+The momenta and positions of the nucleons inside the nuclei are determined at the beginning of the simulation run by modeling the nucleus as a free Fermi gas in a static potential well.
 The cascade is modeled by tracking the nucleons and their collisions.
+The collisions are assumed to be well separated in space and time.